Cobra Learning - Release Conditions

 Each condition you associate with a tool takes additional time for Cobra Learning to process.
 Using as few conditions as possible to set up a learning path minimizes the amount of time that users spend waiting for pages to load.

 For example, you set up a content topic, a quiz, and a dropbox folder for the second week of class.
 You want users to read the topic before taking the quiz, and you want them to read the topic and attempt the quiz before submitting the week’s work to the dropbox folder.
 For the dropbox folder, you only need to attach the condition that users attempt the quiz.
-Since users must read the content topic before they can take the quiz, it is not necessary to add this condition to the dropbox folder.
+Since users must read the content topic before they can take the quiz, it is not necessary to add this same condition to the dropbox folder.

 - Avoid circular references